 - Gag Your Nagging: 101+ Ways to Communicate more Effectively

 All of my books are available for purchase online or at in-person events.
-Please contact me about discount pricing for quantity orders of these publications for your next event or see details in the Store.
+Please contact me about discount pricing for quantity orders of these publications for your next event or see details in the Shop.

 My inspirations, stories, and solutions are developed from solid research and extensive training in the field of Humanistic Psychology, Positive Psychology, and resiliency.
 Also, of value are my experiences as a therapist, group facilitator, agency director, and family and community member.